rustbridge/in-a-box/logistics/venue.md

 RustBridge is a flexible program, so you are also flexible in a venue.

 A venue for RustBridge should fulfill the following requirements:

-* It's free
+Strong requirements:
+* You don't have to pay for it
+  - Usually, there's some trade involved, for example you promoting the company owning the venue
 * Space for at least 20 people to comfortably sit around tables
+* Have a screen or a projector to present things
+  - This is a must.
+Unless you have a very small group or there's no other option available, don't take venues without.
+* Provides power sockets that can be arranged at the tables
+* Check accessibility, especially if access to the venue is step-free

+Important requirements:
+* Long events mean that people have to make pauses and step out, see that thereis space to retreat.
 * Open a little before and after the workshop
 * A bare room with rearrangable furniture is preferred
   - avoid row seating, but take it if you have nothing else
-* Check accessibility, especially if access to the venue is step-free
-* Prefer places that have a screen or a projector to present things
-* Long events mean that people have to make pauses and step out, see that there's a space to retreat
-* Have power sockets at the tables
-* Good the internet connection, Rust installation is bandwidth-intensive
+* Good internet connection, Rust installation is bandwidth-intensive

+Additional things to look out for:
 * Have good, warm lighting.
-Not everyone appreciates bright lights and screens work a little better in not too bright lights.
+Bright light is stressfuland screens work a little better in not too bright lights.

 All these aren't make or break.
 You can only have a space for 10?
 Make a smaller event.
-No screen available?
-Have people see the slides on their computers.
+Even some of the strong requirements can be hacked around.

 ## Finding a good venue

 Prefer having a venue with issues over having nothing.
 If you are in a place with a notable tech scene, companies often have larger meeting rooms they give for free to projects.
-Co-workings spaces also often have event rooms.
+Co-working spaces also often have event rooms.
 Universities are also great place, especially technical universities usually have a good setup.
 A local youth centre is also good place to approach.
 Cities often have public rooms that are available at reasonable rates.